 The aforementioned John James is running for governor rather than taking another tilt at the Senate windmill, leaving the path almost entirely clear for former US Rep. Mike Rodgers.
 On the Democratic side, there are three serious contenders: US Rep. Haley Stevens, state Senator Mallory McMorrow, and local politico Abdul El-Sayed.
 Polling has Stevens ahead of McMorrow by roughly two points to win the nomination, with El-Sayed in a distant third.
 Notably, for Rodgers, those positions reflect the degree of difficulty he may encounter.

 In head-to-head matchups, Rodgers bests all three Democrat candidates, plus 2.5% against Stevens, plus 4% against McMorrow, and a mighty 8% lead over El-Sayed.
 This doesn’t mean he has an easy task ahead, however.
 After all, neither he nor his Democratic counterpart has the official nomination, and a lot can change once voters coalesce around a single candidate.
-This is a must-watch contest, as it could flip to the GOP, meaning Democrats would have to pick up at least four seats rather than just three – and that’s only to get to a tie.
+This is a must-watch contest, as it could flip to the GOP, increasing the necessary Democrat wins by one.

 Newsworthy New Hampshire